 Our business plan calls for approximately \$25.5 million in capital expenditures in 2016, primarily related to construction of CNG and LNG fueling stations and the purchase of CNG trailers by NG Advantage.
 Additionally, we had total consolidated indebtedness of approximately \$572.4 million as of December 31, 2015, of which approximately \$150.1 million, \$5.5 million, \$305.1 million, \$54.7 million, \$53.1 million, and \$4.0 million is expected to become due in 2016, 2017, 2018, 2019, 2020, and thereafter, respectively.
 In addition, in February 2016, we entered into a loan and security agreement with, and issued a related promissory note to, PlainsCapital Bank, pursuant to which we may incur additional indebtedness in the principal amount up to \$50.0 million.
 We expect our total consolidated interest payment obligations relating to our indebtedness to be approximately \$32.0 million for the year ending December 31, 2016.
 With respect to certain of our outstanding indebtedness due in 2016, we anticipate repaying, with a combination of cash and shares of our common stock, all or some portion of the outstanding principal amount of SLG Notes (as defined and discussed in note 9 to our consolidated financial statements included in this report), together with accrued and unpaid interest, on or prior to their August 2016 maturity date.
 To this end, on March 1, 2016 and pursuant to the consent of the holders of the SLG Notes, we prepaid an aggregate of \$60.0 million in principal amount and \$1.8 million in accrued and unpaid interest owed under the SLG Notes.
-In addition, with respect to certain of our outstanding 5.25% Notes (as defined and discussed in note 9 to our consolidated financial statements included in this report).
-Pursuant to such approval, on February 18, 2016, we purchase (32.5 million in accrued and approved our use of up to \$25.0 million to opportunistically purchase in the open market our outstanding 5.25% Notes (as defined and discussed in note 9 to our consolidated financial statements included in this repor
+In addition, with respect to certain of our outstanding indebtedness due in 2018, in February 2016, our board of directors authorized and approved our use of up to \$25.0 million to opportunistically purchase in the open market our outstanding 5.25% Notes (as defined and discussed in note 9 to our consolidated financial statements included in this report).
+Pursuant to such approval, on February 18, 2016, we purchased \$32.5 million in face amount of our 5.25% Notes for an aggregate purchase price of \$16.8 million.
+We are permitted to repay up to \$295.0 million of our consolidated indebtedness outstanding at December 31, 2015 at maturity with shares of our common stock rather than cash, with the amount of shares determined by the then-current trading price of our common stock.
+Any such issuance would increase the number of our outstanding shares and may significantly dilute the ownership interest of our stockholders.